stevenorum/pyropossum/README.md

 4. In order to make sure the relays trigger, I'm using the output pins as base controllers for a transistor, which acts a switch to connect or disconnect the relay to the 5V output.
 Normal RPi pins are only designed to output between 3mA (if all are in use) and 16mA (if only one is in use) (source for this is some random forum post; I can't verify that it's 100% correct).
 In my limited testing this wasn't necessary, and the pins themselves were enough to trigger the relays, but overkill is underrated.

-5. Put the ReceiverUser creds into the file /var/.awscredentials on the receiver host
+5. Put the ReceiverUser creds into the file /var/.awscredentials on the receiver host:
 ```
 [pyropossum-receive]
 aws_access_key_id=AKIAXXXXXXXXXXXXXXXX